Landbeach: History

 The fen edge north of Cambridge was well populated in Roman times, and the village's situation on a Roman road will have helped its growth.
 The road, Akeman Street, which once joined Ely to London, passes close to the village from north to south.
 Car Dyke, the Roman drainage canal known locally as the Tilling, also runs through the village and in medieval times marked the boundary between the marshes of Landbeach and neighbouring Waterbeach.
 Drainage of the parish was not completed until the 18th century, and for much of the year large areas of the parish were inundated.

 The village was listed as Utbech ("out bec") in the Domesday Book of 1086, and in the 13th and 14th centuries was occasionally referred to as Inbech ("in bec").
 The original meaning of the "beach" part of the names is not universally agreed.
 One theory invokes the Anglo Saxon word bec meaning "stream", but a more plausible one gives the meaning as "shore", much like the modern "beach", as both Waterbeach and Landbeach were at the edge of The Fens, then an area of marshland.

 Population reached a peak of 526 in 1851 but fell to 389 in 1911.
 It passed 600 for the first time in the 1950s and 800 in the 1990s.

 The village has three archaeological sites with remains of mediaeval manor houses, which together form a Scheduled Ancient Monument.

-Church
+Churches

+All Saints (Anglican)

 The parish church of All Saints comprises a chancel with north chapel, a nave with south porch, and a three-stage west tower with a slim octagonal spire.
 The majority of the present building was constructed in the 14th century, though there are some remains of the 13th-century building at the base of the tower and chancel.
 The church retains much of its medieval woodwork.
 The spire was rebuilt in 1972.

+Landbeach and Milton Baptist Church (Baptist)

+The Baptist Chapel was built in 1816 with the present building erected in 1854.

+Inside there is a lower floor which has chairs for seating and a balcony level which retains pews.
+The building was grade 2 listed, specifying the windows.

+The congregation of Landbeach and Milton Baptist Church currently meets in the building on Sunday mornings from 10:30am.